 Engage in an experiential curriculum that allows you to apply new skills as you develop them.
 Use oral business transactions and written commercial documents to practice your new industry vocabulary and observe areas of mass tourism and over-development

-Seize the amazing opportunity to work full time in a local Mallorca hotel, company, or NPO.
+Seize the amazing opportunity to work full time in a local Mallorca hotel, or company.
 Foray into the world of tourism, gain insight into cultural differences, and gain experience in an international work environment.

 Enjoy a variety of visits and excursions that supplement classwork and introduce you to the rich diversity of the geography and culture of the Balearic Islands.
-These include visits in Palma, a one-day excursion by boat to the island and natural park of Cabrera or Dragonera, and a one-day kayaking trip along the coast.
-In addition, the study abroad program includes day excursions to historical and natural sites around Mallorcas—explore the towns of Valldemossa, Deia, and Alcudia and beaches of Es Trenc, and experience the breathtaking views of Cape Formentor.
+These include visits in Palma, a one-day excursion by boat from the historical village of Soller to the impressive natural landscape of Torrent de Pareïs.
+In addition, the study abroad program includes day excursions to historical and natural sites around Mallorca—explore the old towns of Valldemossa, Deia, Santañí, and Alcudia, and the natural beaches of Es Trenc and Cala Mondragó, and experience the breathtaking views of Cape Formentor.

 Dates, Deadlines & Fees